 The city’s politicians and business community rallied.
 Mayor Dianne Feinstein took personal charge of the effort.
 She helped win federal funding for the bulk of the rebuilding job.

 She recruited Chevron USA head Ken Derr to ‘tin cup’ leading San Francisco businesses to raise the required local matching funds.
-Market Street Railway director Virgil Caselli, then general manager of Ghirardelli Square, ran the ‘Committee to Save the Cable Cars’ that coordinated fundraising.
+Virgil Caselli, then general manager of Ghirardelli Square, ran the ‘Committee to Save the Cable Cars’ that coordinated fundraising.
 In all, public and private contributions approached $60 million.

-Time was of the essence.
-Major changes would trigger an environmental impact study, which would add a year or more to the process.
+But none of that happened, because Feinstein knew about the City’s addiction to planning paralysis and would have none of it.
+Major changes would trigger an environmental impact study, which would delay construction a year or more, missing her goal of having the little cars back on line in time for the Democratic National Convention, which San Francisco would host in July 1984.
 So the only changes allowed were for the sake of improved safety, flexibility, and operability.
-For example, the Powell lines were engineered so that the higher capacity California-type cars could run safely on them.
+For example, the Powell lines were engineered so that the longer, higher-capacity California-type cars could run safely on them and reverse with switches at the Powell line terminals, since the Cal cars were too long for the Powell turntables.

 Swarm of workers